mzfr/mzfr.github.io/content/posts/2022-11-21-selfhosting.md

 All of the above was running on a Digitalocean droplet.
 I tried using all of that applications for about a week but then once the excitement of self-hosting wore off I kinda stopped using them, all of them.
 So I 💥destroyed that droplet💥

 Now this year around march/April I was running a few telegram bots for certain things on my [raspberry pi 4](https://www.raspberrypi.com/products/raspberry-pi-4-model-b/) and then decided to seriously give self-hosting a try.
-By seriously I meant things running things which I would actually use.
-I ended up trying a lot of things I felt I wanted to self-host but then in the end, only few of them felt like something I actually needed.
+By seriously I meant things running things that I would actually use.
+I ended up trying a lot of things I felt I wanted to self-host but then, in the end, only a few of them felt like something I actually needed.

 ## Applications